whprocter/RPr-Malcomb-2014/docs/report/RP-Malcomb-Report.md

 ## Materials and Procedure

-*ADAPTIVE CAPACITY WORKFLOW [ASSETS & ACCESS]*
-Should we join LHZ data to village points much earlier on in the analysis?
+*Process Adaptive Capacity*

 1. Bring in DHS Data [Households Level] (vector)
 2. Bring in TA (Traditional Authority boundaries) and LHZ (livelihood zones) data
 3. Get rid of unsuitable households (eliminate NULL and/or missing values)
-3. Join TA and LHZ ID data to the DHS clusters
+4. Join TA and LHZ ID data to the DHS clusters
-4. Pre-process the livestock data
-	Filter for NA livestock data
-	Update livestock data (summing different kinds)
+5. Pre-process the livestock data Filter for NA livestock data Update livestock data (summing different kinds)
-5. FIELD CALCULATOR: Normalize each indicator variable and rescale from 1-5 (real numbers) based on percent rank
+6. FIELD CALCULATOR: Normalize each indicator variable and rescale from 1-5 (real numbers) based on percent rank
-6. FIELD CALCULATOR / ADD FIELD: Apply weights to normalized indicator variables to get scores for each category (assets, access)
+7. FIELD CALCULATOR / ADD FIELD: Apply weights to normalized indicator variables to get scores for each category (assets, access)
-7. SUMMARIZE/AGGREGATE: find the stats of the capacity of each TA (min, max, mean, sd)
+8. SUMMARIZE/AGGREGATE: find the stats of the capacity of each TA (min, max, mean, sd)
-8. Join ta_capacity to TA based on ta_id
-	(Multiply by 20--meaningless??)
+9. Join ta_capacity to TA based on ta_id (Multiply by 20--meaningless??)
 I have a question about this (so do I) ln.216
-9. Prepare breaks for mapping
-Class intervals based on capacity_2010 field
-Take the values and round them to 2 decimal places
-Put data in 4 classes based on break values
+10. Prepare breaks for mapping Class intervals based on capacity_2010 field Take the values and round them to 2 decimal places Put data in 4 classes based on break values
-10. Save the adaptive capacity scores
+11. Save the adaptive capacity scores

+*Process Livelihood Sensitivity*

-11. Load in UNEP raster
+1. Load in LHZ geometries into R
+2. Join LHZ sensitivity data into R code
+3. Read in processed LHZ dataset
+4. Join the data to the LHZ geometries
+5. Put LHZ data into quintiles
+6. Calculate capacity score based on values in Malcomb et al. (2014)

+*Process Physical Exposure*

-Set CRS for drought
+1. Load in UNEP rasterSet CRS for drought
-Set CRS for flood
+2. Set CRS for flood
-12. Clean and reproject rasters
+3. Clean and reproject rasters
-Create a bounding box at extent of Malawi Where does this info come from Add geometry info and precision (st_as_sfc)
+4. Create a bounding box at extent of Malawi Where does this info come from
-For Drought: use bilinear to avg continuous population exposure values For Flood: use nearest neighbor to preserve integer values
+5. For Drought: use bilinear to avg continuous population exposure values
+6. For Flood: use nearest neighbor to preserve integer values
-13. CLIP the traditional authorities with the LHZs to cut out the lake
+7. CLIP the traditional authorities with the LHZs to cut out the lake
-14. RASTERIZE the ta_capacity data with pixel data corresponding to capacity_2010 field
+8. RASTERIZE the ta_capacity data with pixel data corresponding to capacity_2010 field
-15. RASTER CALCULATOR:
+9. RASTERIZE the livelihood sensitivity score with pixel data corresponding to capacity_2010 field

+*Raster Calculations*

-Create a mask
+1. Create a mask
-Reclassify the flood layer (quintiles, currently binary) Reclassify the drought values (quantile [from 0 - 1 in intervals of 0.2 =5]) Add component rasters for final weighted score of drought + flood
+2. Reclassify the flood layer (quintiles, currently binary)
+3. Reclassify the drought values (quantile [from 0 - 1 in intervals of 0.2 =5])
-16. AGGREGATE: Create final vulnerability layer using envi. vulnerability score and ta_capacity I’m a little confused about how exactly this happens, but seems to be averaging the ta_final (which corresponds to vulnerability) and ta_2010 columns
+4. AGGREGATE: Create final vulnerability layer using environmental vulnerability score and ta_capacity.

-Also, where does LHZ enter into this final value?
+We then georeferenced maps from the original study using QGIS in order to compare the results generated by our R script to those found in Malcomb et al. (2014).
+We ran a Spearman's Rho correlation test between the two maps of Figs. 4 and 5 to determine the differences in results.

 ## Replication Results